ctrohin/jstream/README.md

 - Java Streams and Optional functionality
 - a basic ReactiveX implementation
 - a minimal replication of Java's vavr.io Try
-- a basic dependency injection container
+- a dependency injection container
 - some utility classes for threads as well as JavaScript-like timer and interval functionality

 The library is implemented with type safety in mind.